Nigeria – Dancing around the threshold of a real broadband take-off

 There has undoubtedly been progress but it always feels like three steps forward and one step back.
 The old Nigeria of arrogance, political patronage, privilege and staggering levels of greed is never far away.
 So the key question is whether the kind of progress needed to deliver fast, cheap bandwidth in Lagos can outrun the drag exerted by these older attitudes.
 However, if anyone can do it, a Nigerian can.

 Digital Content Africa: Balancing Act’s web TV channel Smart Monkey TV has launched a new e-letter called Digital Content Africa.
 On a fortnightly basis, it will cover online film, music, publishing and services and applications.
 We have already produced 8 pilot issues and these can be viewed on this link: Essential reading for those in mobile VAS to anyone just interested in what African and relevant international content they can now get online.
 If you would like to subscribe, just send an email to firstname.lastname@example.org with Digital Content Africa in the title line.

 Some examples of past issues below:

-New videos this week
+New video interviews this week